CMS-Enterprise/AIEresearch/CONTRIBUTING.md

 ### Building the Project

-The following script with install all required dependencies needed for the project:
+The following script will install all required dependencies needed for the project:

 ```bash
 #!/bin/bash